yakbrother/ai-coding-rules/general-coding-rules.md

 - Always verify information before presenting it.
 Do not make assumptions or speculate without clear evidence.
 - Make changes file by file and give me a chance to spot mistakes.
 - Never use apologies.
-- Always think of accessibility.
+- Always think of accessibility (WCAG 2.2 compliance).
 - Avoid giving feedback about understanding in comments or documentation.

 ## Code Changes & Documentation